TadeeshaNithesh/Dashboard-UI/README.md

 ⚽ create a new folder and name it as "Images"(create it on your currently created folder.)

-⚽ download al the images in Images folder here.
+⚽ download all the images in Images folder here.

 ⚽ save them to your created Images folder.